 The nerve.
 How many people wouldn’t jump for this life?
 But hold on.
 Can we say this?
 Can we compare lives like we do houses?
 We don’t know all the stuff that goes on in a home, in human hearts.
 We all have closets we keep shut, some locked.
 Apparently Superman wasn’t so special – some of us have x-ray vision too.
 Last week someone who had been very kind and friendly to my family decided I was too imperfect for her and her circle.
 The ax fell from nowhere.
 I’d had no inkling I had been under scrutiny, especially because I had not seen her at all this year until a week before she wielded her hatchet.
 I had never uttered a bad word about her or anyone we knew.
 In any case, I somehow wasn’t good enough for her.
 Well Super Woman, here’s some more ammunition for you.
 Days like this, I in fact do remember my textbook Christian answers.
 I’ve taught the Bible.
 I know who I am and Whose I am.
 And I still feel like a failure, precisely because I know better.
 It’s not low self-esteem.
 I believe we are all full of ego.
 Why is compassion something we have to work on?
 “Love your neighbor as yourself” is one commandment, not two.
 We are told to love others as seriously as we take our own needs.
 If only I were more grateful, really grateful for all I have and for those who love and need me.
 I could disable the discontent.
 I am responsible for the perspective I take and how I respond when life seems to move against the grain of my hopes.
 I ache in my fallenness.

 I’ve thought hard, blogging the past year, about what keeps us shuffling forward on the journey.
 Hope.
 Without it, tomorrow is nothing and closes in on today.
 I disagree that love is man’s greatest longing.
 Unless you’re Daddy Warbucks, all your love for me won’t keep food on my table and put my son through college.
 Hope is the picture you paint in your head of yourself and those you cherish in a better place.
 Ironically, hope is what drives you in your plans to kill yourself.
 Yes, I dare say because I was there as a teen.
 Bottomed out, you are so miserable you trust that anything will be better than where you are.
 What gets us through our daily fears is the hope of a good living, a happy family, improved health.
 You keep on through another round of chemo, holding on to the brighter picture ahead.
 But it’s a deeper kind of hope we nurse.
 Assurance of redemption, that our sighs and disappointments will not merely lead out to fresh air that makes the vault of our past feel like a bad dream.
-But that we will one day see – whether in this life or the next – the storyline behind our sufferings.
+But that we will one day see – whether in this life or the next – the storyline to our suffering.
 We want to see the writing on the walls of our despair, know that we haven’t lived senseless years.
 We pray God or whatever we trust in will make right the wrongs, show mercy for our transgressions and vindicate us where we suffer.
 I hate waste, of time especially, and remind myself of the truth that’s found its way as a popular aphorism.
 I don’t want to waste my sufferings.
 I listen for the lessons they have for me.
 Onward and upward?
 My God makes this possible because He wastes nothing.